-This gigantic list is your ultimate resource for FREE things to do on your Smoky Mountain Vacation (or day trip) Locations include Gatlinburg, Pigeon Forge, Townsend, Wears Valley, Bryson City, and The Great Smoky Mountains National Park.
+With over 100 options, this comprehensive list is your ultimate resource for free things to do in the Smoky Mountains.
+Attractions include both indoor and outdoor activities to ensure you have great options, even in less than stellar weather.
+Locations include Gatlinburg, Pigeon Forge, Townsend, Wears Valley, Bryson City, and The Great Smoky Mountains National Park.
 All of the activities are completely family-friendly and are perfect for planning your Smokies trip on a budget!
-Happy exploring y’all!

 (We are a participant in various affiliate advertising programs designed to provide a means for us to earn fees by linking to sites like Amazon.com, Etsy.com and more.
 For your convenience, some of those links are provided below.)

 1. Meander down the River Walk path along the Little Pigeon River.
 This scenic paved path is a great spot to feed the ducks, fish for trout, or just take a relaxing stroll.
 There are benches along the way for resting and soaking in the sights.

 2. Take a free ride down the Parkway on the Gatlinburg trolley form late-June through mid-August.
 All other times, the trolley fare is just $2.